-The large Jewish cemetery in Ostroh has a steep slope on its northern and eastern side with a 45 degree gradient.
-The site had been fenced, gravestones placed in their original positions and was fully renovated and an original brick fence surrounded the western part of the cemetery with concrete panels on the north and east sides.
-Fencing on the southern side was of wood and concrete.
-The site has an Ohel and a Holocaust mass grave on its territory.
-ESJF surveyors noted in summer 2015 the unlawful interference of a neighbouring owner which had destroyed the natural relief of the cemetery, causing the collapse of the original fencing on the eastern side and exposing graves and tombstones.
-The ESJF constructed a concrete supporting wall of some 100m to protect and extend the original fencing.
-Works at the site were completed in September 2015.
+The Jewish cemetery in Ostroh is large, with 45 degree slopes on its northern and eastern sides.
+The site has been renovated, with gravestones moved to their original positions and concrete panel fencing built on the northern and eastern sides.
+Fencing on the south side is constructed of wood and concrete, while the western face is still protected by the original brick wall.
+The site is home to an ohel and a mass grave of Holocaust victims.
+ESJF noted in the summer of 2015 that a neighbour had unlawfully encroached on the cemetery, causing the collapse of the original fencing on its eastern side, exposing graves and matzevot.
+The ESJF constructed a 100 metre concrete supporting wall to protect and extend the original barrier.
+Work at the site was completed in September 2015.